tony-shifflett/lessonOne/README.md

 <hr>

-### <g-emoji class="g-emoji" alias="alarm_clock" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/23f0.png">⏰</g-emoji> Activity
+### <g-emoji class="g-emoji" alias="alarm_clock" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/23f0.png">⏰</g-emoji> Activity - 10min

-Examine the below mockup and see if you and your peers can come up with a few HTML elements that would lend themselves for the design.
+For this activity you will be placed in breakout rooms and examine the mockup provided and see if you and your peers can come up with a few HTML elements that might be used to implement the design.

 <img src="https://i.imgur.com/W9gR63z.png"  width=400/>

-For this activity you will be placed in breakout rooms for `10-15min` where you will discuss with your peers the following:
+In the breakout rooms discuss with your peers the following:

 - What elements could be used to implement the design?
 - What parent and child elements would be best suited?
-- How would you target the three keywords of Smile, Give, Love?
+- How would you target the three keywords of `Smile, Give, Love`?

 Deliverables are:

-- Update this [CodePen](https://codepen.io/jkeohan/pen/WNwwdaE) with the design decided upon by the group
+- Fork and update this CodePen [CodePen](https://codepen.io/jkeohan/pen/WNwwdaE) with the HTML design decided upon by the group
 - Click on the thumbs up posted in slack when you believe you are done
 - When you return you will be asked to post the html in a slack thread as a code snippet